osama-dev255/kilango-group-officialPOS/README.md

 ## Supabase Integration

-This project now includes Supabase integration for real-time data persistence.
+This project now includes Supabase integration for real-time data persistence and authentication.
 To set up Supabase:

 1. Create a Supabase account at [supabase.com](https://supabase.com/)
 2. Create a new project in your Supabase dashboard